alinz/baker.go/README.md

 # Introduction

-Baker.go is a dynamic http reverse proxy designed to be highly extensible.
+Baker.go is a dynamic HTTP reverse proxy designed to be highly extensible.

 # Features

 - [x] Include Docker driver to listen to Docker's events
-- [x] Has exposed a driver interface which can be easily hook to other orchestration engines
+- [x] Has exposed a driver interface that can be easily hooked to other orchestration engines
-- [x] Dynamic configuration, no need to restart reverse proxy in order to change the configuration
+- [x] Dynamic configuration, no need to restart reverse proxy to change the configuration
 - [x] Uses a custom trie data structure, to compute fast path pattern matching
-- [x] It can be use as library as it has implemented `http.Handler` interface
+- [x] It can be used as a library as it has implemented HTTP`.`Handler` interface
 - [x] Highly extendable as most of the components have exposed interfaces
-- [x] Middleware like feature to change the incoming and outgoing traffics
+- [x] Middleware-like feature to change the incoming and outgoing traffic
 - [x] load balancing by default
 - [x] Automatically updates and creates SSL certificates using `Let's Encrypt`
+- [x] Configurable Rate Limiter per Domain and Path

 # Usage

-First we need to run Baker inside docker.
+First, we need to run Baker inside docker.
 The following `docker-compose.yml`

 ```yml
 version: "3.5"